 Lecture 3 hours per week.
 May be taken out of sequence.
+Prerequisite ENG 112 or divisional approval

 ENG 242 - Survey of American Literature II

 Examines American literary works from colonial times to the present, emphasizing the ideas and characteristics of our national literature.
 Involves critical reading and writing.
 Part II of II.
 May be taken out of sequence.